monkeystylle/task-tracker/README.md

 ## 🚀 Overview

-TaskTracker Pro is a full-stack ticket management application that allows teams to create, track, and manage tasks efficiently.
+TaskTracker is a full-stack ticket management application that allows teams to create, track, and manage tasks efficiently.

 **Note:** This application is currently optimized for desktop view only and is not yet responsive for mobile devices.